MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/content-search.md

 - Microsoft Teams

-- Grupos do Office 365
+- Grupos do Microsoft 365

 - Grupos do Yammer